mflan48/genVisualData/README.md

 ```
 * Note: If a certain participant does not have any data for a specific bug, the subdirectory for that bug is not required.

-In order to split the data up by phases, two epoch times (^ units? ms or s?) are needed to distinguish the three stages.
+In order to split the data up by phases, two epoch times (ms) are needed to distinguish the three stages.
 These times should be located in a **_CSV file_** with the following header

 `Participant,Trial,endPhase1,endPhase2`